Emphysema Life Expectancy

 Treating Advanced Emphysema

-Stem cell therapy for lung disease has been a growing treatment option over the past few years.
-At the Lung Institute, a progressive stem cell treatment clinic that has emerged as a leader in the global stem cell community, they use stem cells from the patient’s own body to treat lung disease.
-The cells are called autologous stem cells.
-These cells are taken intravenously from the patient’s blood (venous stem cells) or bone marrow.
-The stem cells are then cultured and multiplied and returned to the body through an intravenous drip.
+Cellular therapy for lung disease has been a growing treatment option over the past few years.
+At the Lung Institute, a progressive cellular therapy clinic that has emerged as a leader in the global stem cell community, they use cells from the patient’s own body to treat lung disease.
+The cells are called autologous cells.
+These cells are taken intravenously from the patient’s blood (venous cells) or bone marrow.
+The cells are then cultured and multiplied and returned to the body through an intravenous drip.
 The new healthy cells are attracted to the areas of the damaged lung cells and get to work promoting the healing of lung tissue.
 This results is the ability of the patients to breathe easier and inevitably get their life back.

 A progressive lung disease often leads to a patient needing to take their treatment into their own hands through researching various options that may seem non-traditional.
 Most patients are not ready to simply give up on their health, and unfortunately the prognosis that comes along with emphysema can seem like it’s the only option.